lucas-ko/lucas-ko.github.io/_posts/2025-01-11-Workload-Identity-Federation-Hidden-Risks.md

 **Example mitigating control(s):**
 - Use vendor best practices to harden configuration of the external IdP (e.g. use phish-resistant authentication for privileged accounts, reduce the attack surface by turning off not required functionality).
-- Employ robust operational processes (e.g. if on-prem or IaaS, PaaS - patch management, vulnerability management, for all architectures - identity lifecycle management, secured admistrative paths).
+- Employ robust operational processes (e.g. if on-prem, IaaS or PaaS - patch management, vulnerability management, for all architectures - identity lifecycle management, secured admistrative paths).
-- Use least privilege when assigning permissions to a entity relying of workload identity federation (see risk #3).
+- Use least privilege when assigning permissions to an entity relying on workload identity federation (see risk #3).

 **Potential impact if left unmitigated:**
 - Compromise of external IdP leads to unauthorized access to all resources the federated workload identity had access to.